-As noted in multiple previous audit reports, state laws allowing retailers to retain a portion of sales and use taxes collected if they remit the taxes to the Department of Revenue (DOR) timely result in the state and local governments forgoing significant revenues.
-Missouri's timely sales and use tax discount is the most generous such discount in the nation, and significantly benefits the state's largest retailers.
-In addition, the DOR does not routinely report to the General Assembly the amount of timely sales and use tax discounts retained by businesses.
+As noted in previous audits, state and local governments forego significant revenues because state laws allow retailers to retain a portion of sales and use taxes collected if they remit the taxes in a timely manner to the Department of Revenue (DOR).
+While several other states have a timely discount in place, Missouri's timely sales and use tax discount is the most generous such discount in the nation.
+Missouri does not have a monthly cap on the amount of discount retained and the DOR does not routinely report to the General Assembly the amount of timely sales and use tax discounts retained by businesses.